Education for Sustainable Development

 The College believes it is vital to provide visible pathways of access to study across our programmes for those suffering financial hardship and those from under-represented groups.

 The RCA offers a range of scholarships that are open to students with refugee and asylum seeker status.
 These scholarships cover the full cost of study at the RCA; some scholarships also offer support towards living expenses.
-Further information on scholarships can be found here.
+You can find out more about RCA scholarships.

 As a research-led university, engagement is at the heart of all the College's academic activities.
 While the College does not have a formal Access and Participation Plan due to being a postgraduate institution, the RCA works closely with a diverse range of community partners and participants to develop collaborative projects and create a positive impact in the social and cultural fabric of our local, national and global communities.
 Recent activities include Climate Crisis Awareness with Wandsworth Primary Schools, aiming to inspire climate change awareness through creative workshops.